-Note that Scrum does not require you to make just one delivery at the end of each Sprint; you can have multiple deliveries in one sprint lifespan.
+Note that Scrum does not require you to make just one delivery at the end of each Sprint; you can deliver many during the lifespan of a Sprint.

-Suppose that you are working in sprint "X" and you want to test it to make sure that the features you deliver are correct.
+Suppose that you are working in sprint "X" and you want to testing it to make sure that the features you deliver are correct.

 - 1. Create "requirements" (e.g., Story, Epic or other similar issue types) and associate them with sprint X. - 2.
 Create one or more Tests for validating each requirement.
 In this case, your automated tests will be specified before the actual implementation of the requirement is done, if you're following TDD, or after the requirement is implemented, in the worst case scenario.
 Cucumber automated tests can be specified in Jira (and implemented in code), while other automated tests will be written in code and either linked to the requirement directly in the code or manually after importing their respective results. - 3.
 Create at least one Test Plan with the Tests you want to validate in sprint X. Don't forget to assign the Test Plan with sprint X. Having a specific Test Plan for tracking the regression testing may prove to be useful. - 4.
 In the CI tool (e.g., Bamboo, Jenkins), run the automated tests and report them to Xray, associating them with the respective Test Plan.
 In Xray, a Test Execution associated with the Test Plan will be created; it will contain the results for each automated Test.
 Test entities will be created automatically from the results, if they have not yet been created before. - 5.
 Analyze the results of each Test Execution.
 For each failed Test Run, you may need to manually create defects, which you can do in the execution details screen of the respective Test Run. - 6.
 Use the prompt feedback of Test Plan and Test Execution issues along with reports to track the progress of your testing.
-Built-in reports (e.g., Traceability Report, Overall Requirement Coverage) and custom dashboards can be used to track relevant information such as open defects
+Built-in reports, such as the Traceability Report, Overall Requirment Coverage and others, along with custom dashboards can be used to track relevant information such as open defects.